 Extended Features

-Besides the official Phigros chart format, pec, and rpe, prpr supports additional chart features.
-These are available only in prpr and clients built on it:
+Besides the official Phigros chart format, pec, and rpe, prpr also supports additional chart features.
+These are available only in prpr and clients built on top of it:

-All such configuration must live in extra.json at the root of the chart package.
-To use these features, edit the JSON by hand.
-If you are not familiar with JSON, see e.g. JSON tutorial.
+All such configuration must be placed in extra.json at the root of the chart package.
+To use these features, you currently need to edit the JSON by hand.
+If you are not familiar with JSON, see for example the JSON tutorial.

 BPM configuration